biocpp/biocpp-core/doc/core/tutorial_alphabet/index.md

 Nucleotides are the components of (Deoxy)Ribonucleic acid (DNA/RNA) and contain one of the nucleobases Adenine (A), Cytosine (C), Guanine (G), Thymine (T, only DNA) and Uracil (U, only RNA).
-In SeqAn the alphabets bio::dna4 and bio::rna4 contain exactly the four respective nucleotides.
+In BioC++ the alphabets bio::dna4 and bio::rna4 contain exactly the four respective nucleotides.
 The trailed number in the alphabets' name represents the number of entities the alphabet holds – we denote this number as *alphabet size*.
 For instance, the alphabet bio::dna5 represents five entities as it contains the additional symbol 'N'